Notbyte/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+- The innovator's dilemma
+- The world is flat
+- Homo Deus: a brief history of tomorrow